Bluegrass music: Creation

-Bluegrass, as a distinct musical form, developed from elements of old-time music and traditional music of the Appalachian region of the United States.
+Bluegrass as a distinct musical form developed from elements of old-time music and traditional music in the Appalachian region of the United States.
 The Appalachian region was where many Scottish American immigrants settled, bringing with them the musical traditions of their homelands.
 Hence the sounds of jigs and reels, especially as played on the fiddle, were innate to the developing style.
 Black musicians, meanwhile, brought the iconic banjo to Appalachia.
 Much later, in 1945, Earl Scruggs would develop a three-finger roll on the instrument which allowed a rapid-fire cascade of notes that could keep up with the driving tempo of the new bluegrass sound.

 Settlers from Britain and Ireland arrived in Appalachia during the 18th century and brought with them the musical traditions of their homelands.
 These traditions consisted primarily of English and Scottish ballads—which were essentially unaccompanied narrative—and dance music, such as reels, which were accompanied by a fiddle.
 Many older bluegrass songs come directly from the British Isles.
-Several Appalachian bluegrass ballads, such as "Pretty Saro", "Pretty Polly", "Cuckoo Bird" and "House Carpenter", come from England and preserve the English ballad tradition both melodically and lyrically.
+Several Appalachian bluegrass ballads, such as "Pretty Saro", "Pretty Polly", "Cuckoo Bird", and "House Carpenter", come from England and preserve the English ballad tradition both melodically and lyrically.
 Some bluegrass fiddle songs popular in Appalachia, such as "Leather Britches" and "Soldier's Joy", have Scottish roots.
 The dance tune "Cumberland Gap" may be derived from the tune that accompanies the Scottish ballad "Bonnie George Campbell".

-The music now known as bluegrass was frequently used to accompany a rural dancing style known as buckdancing, flatfooting or clogging.
-As the bluegrass sound spread to urban areas, listening to it for its own sake increased, especially after the advent of audio recording.
+The music now known as bluegrass was frequently used to accompany a rural dancing style known as buckdancing, flatfooting, or clogging.
+As the bluegrass sound spread to urban areas, listening to it for its own sake increased, especially after the advent of sound recording.
 In 1948, what would come to be known as bluegrass emerged as a genre within the post-war country/western-music industry, a period of time characterized now as the golden era or wellspring of "traditional bluegrass".
 From its earliest days, bluegrass has been recorded and performed by professional and amateur musicians alike.
 Although amateur bluegrass musicians and trends such as "parking-lot picking" are too important to be ignored, it is touring musicians who have set the direction of the style.
 Radio stations dedicated to bluegrass have also proved influential in advancing the evolution of the style into distinctive subgenres.